2200082/CS220AU-DP-2022/index.md

 - 2022-10-25: Approach - What are [Existential Risks](/pages/3_existential_risks.md)?
 - 2022-11-01: What is [Artificial Intelligence](pages/4_ai.md)?
 - 2022-11-08: Is AI itself an Existential Risk?
 [The threat of Artificial Superintelligence](/pages/5_ai_as_er.md)
-- 2022-11-15: Has AI an indirect influence on Existential Risks?
+- In Progress: Has AI an indirect influence on Existential Risks?
 [AI as an indirect Influence on Existential Risks](/pages/6_ai_and_politics.md)
+- Coming soon: How are our Personal Digital Identities connected to Existential Risks?
 - What did I learn?
 [My personal development within this project](/pages/0_personal_development.md)

 ## Feedback / Contact